Black Seeds for Weight Loss: The Science & Safety

 Budget Considerations

-Black seed products vary widely in price.
-Whole seeds are cheapest ($8-15/lb), powder is moderate ($15-25 for a month's supply), and quality capsules are most expensive ($20-40/month).
-Don't automatically buy the cheapest option—you often get what you pay for with supplements.
+Black seed products vary widely in price depending on the form, brand quality, and whether the product is third-party tested.
+Whole seeds are the most affordable ($8-15/lb), powder is moderate ($15-25 for a month's supply), and quality capsules are most expensive ($20-40/month).

 How to Use Black Seeds for Weight Loss